Who do you trust?

 YouTube is the second most visited website in Ireland and arguably one of the most powerful political and cultural forces shaping public opinion.

 The platform rewards watch time and engagement, meaning content creators are incentivised to produce increasingly emotional, provocative or attention-grabbing material.
+Many well known media personalities have made an entire career out of provoking knee-jerk contrarian reactions to mainstream narratives, often with little regard for nuance or accuracy, or how it impacts the people affected by their comments.
 Headlines like:

 Why nobody is telling you the truth about immigration